deepakrajpurushothaman/MovieDB/README.md

-# MovieInfo App
+# Deepak Movie App

-JavaScript/jQuery app that fetches movie data from the OMDb API
+JavaScript/jQuery app that fetches movie data from the IMDb API

 ## Usage